-(Underhill and Zhang, 2006: 48), its envisioned application shows the risks of delegating its implementations to regulators.
+While it is an example of a "clear definition of public interests distinct from the necessarily particularistic claims of private market actors" which according to Underhill and Zhang "is the key to ensuring the predominance of the public good in the financial system" (Underhill and Zhang, 2006: 48), its envisioned application shows the risks of delegating its implementations to regulators.
 As Johnson (2010) points out, President Obama announced the Volcker rule to great acclaim in late January 2010, but his team could have done more to spell out details which were to make it effective.

 According to the Volcker rule, the holding of stakes of banks in hedge funds and private equity funds was to be banned as well as was proprietary trading.
 The actual language adopted in the Bill (Section 619) seems keen on reducing the conflicts of interests in this area of banking.
 However, it should be of major importance to reduce systemic risk, not just conflicts of interest, which would justify a much broader ban of proprietary trading.
 The final legislation, however, allows banks to hold some stake in hedge funds (see matrix above), which would only limit the activity of the most engaged banks (such as Goldman Sachs and J.P.
 Morgan Chase).
 Furthermore, the actual banning of proprietary trading will be a very difficult regulatory task in practice, as deals done for customers and those for market making to meet near-term demand will have to be differentiated from dealing for one's own account.
-Another problem is that the implementation of the legislation can take up to six years.
+Another problem is that the implementation of the legislation shouldered by the FDIC, the Financial Stability Oversight Council might request more stringent capital and leverage requirements.
+But then again, arguing on hypothetical grounds, it will be difficult for regulators to prevail against the financial industry.